csspec/auth-portal/README.md

 # auth-portal
 Central Authentication plus Authorization Portal for PEC University of Technology.

+The main aim of this project is automation and digitalization of day-to-day work of college, which are at present done manually.
+We aim to build a central authorization service which can be scaled and will help in development of various other modules to be made under PEC Automation and Digitalization initiative.

 Authorization portal is based on OAuth 2.0 framework (Not all features are supported till now).

 ### Building